 We all have goals and plans for ourselves.
 For many of us, those can be pretty specific, with anticipated people, places, jobs, and years thrown into the mix.
 I myself had numerous goals and milestones I expected to reach at certain points in my life.
-But, like so many others, I was often left shocked and even disappointed when my life didn’t work out according to plan.
+But, like so many others, I was often left shocked and even disappointed when my life didn’t work out according to plan and I missed milestones.

 As I get older, I often find myself wondering when I’ll finally achieve this dream or reach that goal.
 An internal clock is telling me I’m going to be too late to achieve these dreams if they don’t come true soon.
 But despite of all these milestones I feel like I’m missing, I have to remind myself not to be so hard on myself.
 Expectations don’t always match reality, and that’s okay.

 If you’re still feeling anxious about the goals you’ve fallen behind on, know that you’re not alone.
 Here’s how you can come to terms with the missed milestones looming in the back of your mind.

 Expectation vs. Reality

 All throughout my school years, I was the studious, quiet type who cared more about getting good grades than dating or having lots of friends.
 As such, I developed a pretty clear idea of how my life would unfold: I’d finish high school and go straight to college.
 I’d earn my bachelor’s degree by the age of 22, then earn a master’s degree by age 24.
 After graduation, I’d get a job within a few months, then work my way up the career ladder.
 Professional success was what I aimed for, and I expected love would come later in life – perhaps in my late 20s or sometime in my 30s.